Safety and privacy guidelines for Nest cameras and Nest Hello

 - Do not use indoor cameras outside.
 This includes Nest Cam Indoor, Nest Cam IQ Indoor and Dropcam.

-- Use only the power adapter and cable that was included with your camera.
-Third party cables and adapters may not work with your camera and might even damage it.
+- Use only the power adaptor and cable that was included with your camera.
+Third-party cables and adaptors may not work with your camera and might even damage it.

 Note: The only third-party power source that has been tested and approved is the Indoor Power Adapter for Nest Hello (available in the US only).

-- Install in accordance with building and installation codes where you live.
+- Install in accordance with local building and installation regulations.
 For example, if your desired electrical outlet is exposed to direct rain, the electrical code may require that the outlet have a while-in-use cover.

 - For the Nest Hello video doorbell: